 If parents do not have the same stance on religion, then a religion clause may be necessary.
 For example, it can be written that the children cannot be brought to a church or religious function unless the child wants to go or that a child may practice any religious exercises only within a certain faith (e.g., Christianity).

 I know it’s hard to think about… but if Parent A dies, should their spouse (i.e. the stepparent, and any half-siblings they may have) still have access to or visitation with the child?
 Defining this now would prevent the stepparent from the headache (and heartache) of having to file for visitation after the fact.
+This can also be addressed in a blended family will.

 Is Parent A in the military, or in another job they may be called away for unexpectedly?
 If this occurs, should Parent A’s spouse (i.e. the stepparent) still have access to or visitation with the child?
 Should the custody arrangement remain intact, or does Parent B get the child by default?